 There are some drawbacks.
 For example, when a color is shown you’ll learn the Spanish word for that color – but depending on your screen settings, you might confuse purple with brown … as we did.

 Price: Depends on how many levels are purchased

 Bottom line: An effective way to build vocabulary.
 Lessons are broken into bite sized pieces.

 We heard the two milestones of 5 years and 10 years of age are important in terms of language learning.
 She loved this program and when we moved she knew more Spanish than we did.

 Bottom line: This is a great way to get your young kids involved in learning Spanish.
 The interactive story makes it more like entertainment than learning.

-11. Rock N Learn Spanish Volume II CD Book Spanish
+11. Rock N Learn Spanish Volumes 1 and 2 CD/Book

 Bottom line: Worth it, whether you have kids or not.